mi-lee/plai/First-Interpreter-Notes.md

 # Intro to PLAI

 - Watch the videos by Matthew Flatt [here](https://pubweb.eng.utah.edu/~cs5510/schedule.html).
 They are excellent.
-- `plai-typed` is so much better than `plai`.
-However, I'm just going with `plai` because that's what I'm using in my current course.
-[Note: I am not a student of CS 5510]

 If you have done HtDD before, `define-type` from the PLAI library is essentially the same way to define a data definition (and we can use it for HtDF).